Germany says peace plan for Ukraine 'damaged' not dead

 Merkel, speaking later at a gathering of her conservative party in eastern Germany, did not mention the developments in Debaltseve, but said she wanted to work with Russia, not against it, to restore peace in Europe.

-Some German politicians, including Juergen Hardt, a defence expert in her Christian Democratic Union (CDU), said the siege of the town was reason to consider tough new sanctions against Moscow.
+Some German politicians, including Juergen Hardt, a defense expert in her Christian Democratic Union (CDU), said the siege of the town was reason to consider tough new sanctions against Moscow.

 But Merkel's spokesman was more cautious, saying more punitive measures hinged on developments on the ground in eastern Ukraine.